paulmelki/paulmelki.github.io/_posts/2021-02-21-on-growing-up.md

 {% include image.html url="/images/there-revisited-gaius31duke.jpg" caption="Painting by Gaius31Duke on DeviantArt" width=375 align="left" %}

+*Toulouse, France*

 There comes a point in each person's life, I guess, at which they realize that they are changing internally, on a deep level.
-A point at which they feel they have to take decisions of their own and carry responsabilities they didn't have to carry previously.
+A point at which they feel they have to take decisions of their own and carry responsibilities they didn't have to carry previously.
 This inflection point occurs at different times for different people, that's for sure.
 And it may occur in stages, and not all at once, if we are lucky.
 I'm rather unsure how to describe this inflection point,